abhidhillon94/spreadsheet-service/README.md

 2. npm version 7+
 3. docker (to run mongo)

+## Follow the following steps to run the app locally
-## Run DB using the following command
+### Run DB using the following command
 docker run -d --name mongodb -p 27017:27017 mongo

+### Copy the content of .env.example to .env file

+### Start the app server by running the following commands from the root directory
+ - npm install
+ - npm start